perspectivezoom/from-html-to-backbone/README.md

 Now, before we move on, I'd like to draw attention to two small pieces of Backbone magic that we've used.

 The first piece of magic occurred when passing a model in as an option to the view: `new GameView({ model: game })`.
 If including a model upon newing, Backbone will automatically put the model into the view's `this.model`.
-This is not true of all keys in an object; `new GameView({ foo: "bar" })` will populate the `this.options.foo` property, not `this.foo`.
+This is not true of all keys in an object; `new GameView({ foo: "bar" })` will not populate `this.foo` automatically; you will need to manually populate it within an `initialize` function.
 See the [Backbone docs](http://backbonejs.org/#View-constructor) to see which keywords receive special treatment.

 The second piece of magic is adding models to the collection.
 You'll notice that when we add data to the collection with `gameCollection.add(games)`, the games variable is an array of regular javascript objects.
 As it turns out, according to the [docs](http://backbonejs.org/#Collection-model):
 > if [a Collection's `model` property] is defined, you can pass raw attributes objects (and arrays) to add, create, and reset, and the attributes will be converted into a model of the proper type.